 What We Do

-The Lynnhurst Neighborhood Association (LYNAS) is an all-volunteer group, formed to facilitate neighborhood communication, build community, drive neighborhood improvements and represent the neighborhood with the goal of making Lynnhurst the best neighborhood possible.
-Neighborhood residents, businesses, and institutions are always invited to participate in association-planned activities.
+The Lynnhurst Neighborhood Association (LYNAS) is an all-volunteer group, formed to facilitate neighborhood communication, build community, drive neighborhood improvements, and represent the neighborhood with the goal of making Lynnhurst the best neighborhood possible.

 Our Community Engagement committee promotes community unity to preserve and improve the fine quality of life in Lynnhurst.
 This committee works to provide opportunities for residents to gather, get to know one another and build community spirit.

 Along with our annual events — Summer Festival at Lynnhurst Park and our Annual Meeting — we host gatherings throughout the year for neighbors to meet, learn, and share.
 Event information is always available through our calendar, Facebook page, email news and Nextdoor Lynnhurst.

 LYNAS believes that maintaining viable and attractive small businesses in the neighborhood is an important piece of our quality of life.
 Examples of the activities this committee coordinates include arranging forums for exchanges with the community on zoning and development issues and offering businesses matching grants to perform exterior upgrades to their properties — well-maintained exteriors can contribute to the neighborhood’s overall image.

 We also encourage neighborhood event sponsorships to give businesses exposure, and publish local business profiles in our newsletter.
 The committee continues to seek ways LYNAS can support our business community and would welcome a business representative on it.